mohabdel2013/CortanaAnalyticsWorkshop/documentation/main.md

 ### <a name="step-1-get-data"></a>Step 1: Get data

-The data used in this experiment is [Sentiment140 dataset](http://help.sentiment140.com/) (http://help.sentiment140.com), a publicly available data set created by three graduate students at Stanford University: Alec Go, Richa Bhayani, and Lei Huang.
+The data used in this tutorial is [Sentiment140 dataset](http://help.sentiment140.com/) (http://help.sentiment140.com), a publicly available data set created by three graduate students at Stanford University: Alec Go, Richa Bhayani, and Lei Huang.
 The data comprises approximately 1,600,000  automatically annotated tweets.

 The tweets were collected by using the Twitter Search API and keyword search.
 During automatic annotation, any tweet with positive emoticons, like :), were assumed to bear positive sentiment, and tweets with negative emoticons, like :(, were supposed to bear negative polarity.
 Tweets containing both positive and negative emoticons were removed.
 Additional information about this data and the automatic annotation process can be found in the technical report written by Alec Go, Richa Bhayani and Lei Huang, *Twitter Sentiment Classification using Distant Supervision*, in 2009.

-For this experiment, we extracted a 10% sample of the data.
+For this tutorial, we extracted a 10% sample of the data.
 The sample is shared as a Blob in a Windows Azure Storage public account and in GitHub (https://github.com/mohabdel2013/CortanaAnalyticsWorkshop).
 You can get the full data set from the Sentiment140 dataset home page.

 Load the dataset that contains the text column into the experiment, using one of the following methods: